 When considering sanctions, the committee will endeavor to protect the interests of students and postdocs working with the violator if they are not themselves in violation of Code of Conduct.

-We also note that the SDSS-IV Publication Policies document specifies the sanctions that can be imposed for scientific misconduct.
-These include a delay in publication and, in extreme cases, debarment from access to SDSS-IV data.
+We also note that the SDSS-V Publication Policies document specifies the sanctions that can be imposed for scientific misconduct.
+These include a delay in publication and, in extreme cases, debarment from access to SDSS-V data.

 Once the committee reaches a decision about the appropriate response, the decision and any sanctions will be sent to a subcommittee of the ARC Board for approval (the Chair of which will be the ARC Board member on the sanctions committee), following which they will be described in a written communication to the individual or individuals being sanctioned and communicated verbally to the complainant.
 The written report is intended to ensure clarity of communication, and verbatim posting of this report in a public forum would be considered a violation of the Code of the Conduct.
 The respondent and the complainant will both have an opportunity to file a written response to the committee decision within seven days.
 The committee reserves the right to change its decision on the basis of new evidence at any time and will notify both parties of any changes.
 There is a right of appeal to the ARC Board whose decision will be final.
 Such appeal must be in writing and delivered to the ARC Board within 30 days of the date of the decision.

-- The person who believes a violation of the code of conduct has happened and has brought that matter to the attention of SDSS.
+Complainant: The person who believes a violation of the code of conduct has happened and has brought that matter to the attention of SDSS

-- The person who has been accused of a violation of the code of conduct, and is asked to respond to that.
+Respondent: The person who has been accused of a violation of the code of conduct, and is asked to respond to that

 In general, harassment is a conduct that exerts unwelcome pressure or intimidation.
 This conduct includes, but is not limited to: epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes and display or circulation of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.